omega8cc/boa/docs/CODEBASECHECK.md

 Account o7: BLOCKED
     BLOCK   /data/disk/o7/static/legacy/oldsite  [7.44]  Drupal 7 (7.44) predates 7.76 ...
 ...
-RESULT: BLOCKED — the codebases flagged above must reach their MySQL-8 floor before this box upgrades (update the core, or move their sites to a newer platform on this box), in:
+RESULT: BLOCKED — the codebases flagged above must be fixed before this box upgrades (update the core, or move their sites to a newer platform on this box; look at an UNKNOWN one by hand), in:
   - o7
 ```